by Anthony Clark

-As the description suggests, Speedball’s intermediate screen printing kit is perfect for anybody whose skill level with screen printing is at the intermediate level.
-It contains materials that can accomplish drawing fluid/screen filler functions as well as photo emulsion functions of screen printing, which is vital for someone who is of intermediate experience with screen printing.
+As the description suggests, Speedball's intermediate screen printing kit is perfect for anybody who's skill level with screen printing is at the intermediate level.
+It contains materials that can accomplish drawing fluid/screen filler functions and photo emulsion functions of screen printing, which is vital for someone with intermediate experience with screen printing.

-The abundance of materials you get with Speedball’s intermediate screen printing kit can get very overwhelming.
-You get so many bottles of fluids that it might be very difficult to keep track of everything and this is one thing that you’ll need to watch for.
+The abundance of materials you get with Speedball's intermediate screen printing kit can get very overwhelming.
+In addition, you get so many bottles of fluids that it might be tough to keep track of everything, and this is one thing that you'll need to watch for.

-Being able to screen print things is almost necessary if you perform any kind of e-commerce sales that entails you selling physical products.
+Screenprint things are almost necessary if you perform any e-commerce sales that entail you selling physical products.
 This is especially true if you intend to do everything yourself and keep all your sales for yourself.
-It is very difficult to find screen printing kits that are designed for beginners that also revolve around simplicity.
+But, unfortunately, it is tough to find screen printing kits designed for beginners that revolve around simplicity.

-You will want to consider what Speedball has to offer with their beginner vinyl kit if you need to screen print products at home without needing to use screen filters or emulsion, which are more advanced screen printing techniques that use chemicals.
-Speedball’s beginner vinyl kit uses no such chemicals and instead combines vinyl printing and screen printing.
+You will want to consider what Speedball has to offer with its beginner vinyl kit if you need to screen print products at home without using screen filters or emulsions, which are more advanced screen printing techniques that use chemicals.
+Speedball's beginner vinyl kit uses no such chemicals and instead combines vinyl printing and screen printing.

-The best part about Speedball’s vinyl screen printing kit is that you’ll be able to create multiple images with it.
+The best part about Speedball's vinyl screen printing kit is that you'll be able to create multiple images with it.
 This is because vinyl is easy to remove from these screens.
-You also get a very clear instruction card with it that can walk you through most basic screen printing tasks.
+You also get an obvious instruction card that can walk you through the most basic screen printing tasks.

-You will need to look somewhere else if you are looking for a screen printing kit that does use chemicals to create screen printed products.
-Speedball’s beginner screen printing kit contains none of these kinds of materials since it is designed for beginners.
+You will need to look somewhere else if you are looking for a screen printing kit that uses chemicals to create screen-printed products.
+Speedball's beginner screen printing kit contains none of these kinds of materials since it is designed for beginners.

-Most screen printing kits are limited in the colors of designs that it can print.
+Most screen printing kits are limited in the colors of designs that they can print.
 While this is negligible for anybody who only needs to make simple black and white designs, it is problematic if you need to screen print multiple colors onto other surfaces.
-The majority of screen printers and screen printing kits are not capable of doing this.
+Unfortunately, the majority of screen printers and screen printing kits are not capable of doing this.

-BQTZ’s printing press will allow you to perform other screen printing tasks that expand beyond making simple designs for shirts or other fabric.
-Not only does it contain red, blue, green, and yellow screen frames, you’ll also be able to use it to create designs onto not just fabrics, but also wood, glass, tiles, and even circuit boards.
+BQTZ's printing press will allow you to perform other screen printing tasks that expand beyond making simple designs for shirts or other fabrics.
+Not only does it contain red, blue, green, and yellow screen frames, you'll also be able to use it to create designs onto not just fabrics but also wood, glass, tiles, and even circuit boards.